olivere/elastic/README.md

 ## Status

-This is a work in progress, not production ready.
+This is a work in progress.
+It's not a 1.0 version, but we consider it stable enough and use it in production.

 ElasticSearch has quite a few features.
 A lot of them are not yet implemented in Elastic (see below for details).